 FHDA Social Media Guidelines

+Table of Contents

+X. Applicability

 Overview

+General Guidelines

+Guidelines and Best Practices for Official College or District Unit Social Media Operators

+Effective Practices for Faculty Teaching with Social Media

+Non-Institutional and Personal Social Media Sites

+Resources

+X. Applicability

+These guidelines apply to all employees and students of the Foothill-De Anza Community College District who utilize social media in carrying out their job duties or in the accomplishment of activities or projects officially sanctioned by the colleges/district.

+I. Overview

 Social media are powerful communications tools that have a significant impact on organizational and professional reputations.
-Because they blur the lines between personal voice and institutional voice, Foothill-De Anza Community College District has crafted the following guidelines to protect sensitive student and employee data from being exposed in social networking arenas and to help clarify how best to enhance and protect personal and professional reputations when participating in social media.
+Because they blur the lines between the personal and institutional voices, Foothill-De Anza Community College District has crafted the following guidelines to protect sensitive student and employee data from being exposed in social networking arenas and to help clarify how best to enhance and protect personal and professional reputations when participating in social media.

-Cloud services and social media sites include, but are not limited to, blogs, wikis, personal networking services (e.g., Facebook,), RSS news feeds, social bookmarking, file sharing services (e.g. Flickr), file storage (e.g., Box.net) synchronous and asynchronous chat, surveying and polling tools (e.g., SurveyGizmo; PollDaddy), and messaging tools (Skype, on-line discussion forums, etc).
+Cloud services and social media sites include, but are not limited to, blogs, wikis, personal networking services (e.g., Facebook), RSS news feeds, social bookmarking, file sharing services (e.g. Flickr), file storage (e.g., Box.net) synchronous and asynchronous chat, surveying and polling tools (e.g., SurveyGizmo; PollDaddy), and messaging tools (e.g., Skype, on-line discussion forums, etc).

 In general, when interacting on behalf of the district in social media environments, employees must follow the same district policies and behavioral standards that govern their interactions on campus.
 The same laws, professional expectations, and guidelines for interacting with students, alumni, donors, media, and other college constituents apply online as they do on campus.
 Employees are liable for content they post to cloud services and social media sites that could compromise student data; harm another individual; and violate copyright, accessibility, libel and slander laws and district policies regarding employee conduct.